Data Science for Psychologists

 Version of 30 July 2020

 This book provides an introduction to data science that is tailored to the needs of psychologists, but is also suitable for students of the humanities and other biological or social sciences.
-This audience typically has some knowledge of statistics, but rarely an idea how data is prepared and shaped to allow for statistical testing.
-By using various data types and working with many examples, we teach tools for transforming, summarizing, and visualizing data.
+This audience typically has a basic familiarity with statistics, but rarely an idea how data is prepared and shaped for being analyzed and tested.
+By working with a variety of data types and including many examples, this text teaches tools for transforming, summarizing, and visualizing data.
 By keeping our eyes open for the perils of misleading representations, the book fosters fundamental skills of data literacy and cultivates reproducible research practices that enable and precede any practical use of statistics.

 R Core Team.
 (2020).
 R: A language and environment for statistical computing.
 Retrieved from https://www.R-project.org